“Education stands as the vital key that opens the path to freedom, knowledge, and responsibility.”

 Marcy EASTMAN

-Marcy Eastman has dedicated more than 25 years to serving veterans and advancing philanthropic initiatives throughout the Denver and Boulder region.
-With a strong focus on youth development, education, and community well-being, she has helped strengthen countless local programs.
-Alongside her extensive charitable work, Marcy leads a successful real estate career, combining service, leadership, and impact in every endeavor.
+Marcy has spent more than 25 years serving veterans and advancing philanthropy across Denver and Boulder.
+She focuses on youth development, education, and community well-being, strengthening numerous local programs through partnerships and fundraising.
+Alongside her nonprofit leadership, Marcy also leads a successful real estate career, bringing dedication, integrity, and practical problem-solving to every endeavor, and creating lasting meaningful impact for clients and communities.

 • Black and white portrait of a smiling woman with shoulder-length blonde hair, wearing earrings and a V-neck top.